The Australian Workforce You will learn about the:

 The Workforce

-Reference: Class text, p.
-194 The workforce is the total number of people who are working or have the potential to work, sometimes also referred to as the labour force.
+Reference: Class text (Dixon & O'Mahony, 2021, p.
+194) The workforce is the total number of people who are working or have the potential to work, sometimes also referred to as the labour force.
 It includes people who are working and people who are willing to work but are not employed.

 The ABS regularly collects information on the labour force.
 Click on the image to find out who IS and IS NOT COUNTED.
 Record this important information in your workbook.